zamaterian/pre-commit-readme-link/README.md

-# a simpel git hook for adding sub .md to main readme to be used with [pre-commit framework](http://pre-commit.com/)
+# a simpel git hook for adding sub .md to main readme

+To be used with [pre-commit framework](http://pre-commit.com/)

 ## How to install